 The fire of the Saltersgate Inn

-Located on the North Yorkshire Moors, close to a bend in the road known as the Devil’s Elbow, you will find the Saltersgate Inn.
+Located on the North York Moors, close to a bend in the road known as the Devil’s Elbow, you will find the Saltersgate Inn.
 It is now derelict but the original building still stands.
 The Saltersgate Inn was originally known as the Wagon and Horses when this tale took place.
 During the 1800s the Salt Tax was the highest it had ever been in British history, and fishermen, as well as smugglers, saw the great opportunity that lay in wait at the Saltersgate Inn as it was practically isolated from mainstream society.
 Fishermen would need salt to salt their fish to keep fresh as they transported them to buyers, but with the salt tax being so high there was no money to be made, and so salt began being smuggled.

 A candle would be placed in the window of the Saltersgate Inn that would warn others of taxmen being in the pub.
 One night when the light wasn’t lit smugglers and fishermen made their way to their old haunt.
 Unknowingly an Excise Officer had managed to go undetected, and he was ready to make arrests after hearing rumours of the illegal business.